Self-Service BI Governance in Power BI

 Monitoring and Adoption Tracking

 You cannot govern what you cannot see.
-Effective self-service governance requires continuous monitoring across four dimensions.
+Effective self-service governance requires continuous monitoring:

-• Departments with certified datasets: Are all major departments represented?
+• Departments with certified datasets: Target 80%+ coverage

 • Time to first report: How long after onboarding does a new user publish their first report?